bmlt-enabled/bread/readme.txt

 == Changelog ==

 = 2.0.0 =
-* Support for multiple configurations [#36]
+* Support for multiple configurations. [#36]
-* Generalized ASM functionality to other formats, and user-defined templates
+* Generalized ASM functionality to other formats, and user-defined templates.
+Now called "Additional List".
-* German and Farsi support
+* German and Farsi support.
 * New layout options
-  - A6 Booklet (fits more meetings than flyer, but more convenient to carry around than A5)
+  - A6 Booklet (fits more meetings than flyer, but more convenient to carry around than A5).
-  - Watermarks (typically the NA Logo, but you can be creative here)
+  - Watermarks (typically the NA Logo, but you can specify a URL to another image).
-  - Page Headers (good when generating posters)
+  - Page Headers (good when generating posters).

 = 1.10.0 =
 * Limiting query size to needed fields.